FreedomBen/rtl8188ce-linux-driver/README.md

 This slightly modified version of the driver fixes some issues with RealTek cards on Linux.
 It also fixes a bug with ignoring CRDA restrictions

+From the original readme file:

+--This driver supports following RealTek PCIE Wireless LAN NICs:
+        RTL8188CE/RTL8192CE
+        RTL8191SE/RTL8192SE
+        RTL8192DE
+        RTL8723AE
+        RTL8188EE

+--This driver supports following Linux OSes:
+        Ubuntu
+        Fedora Core
+        Debian
+        Mandriva
+        Open SUSE
+        Gentoo
+        MeeGo
+        android 2.2 (froyo-x86), etc.

+Please note though that I have only tested the driver on Ubuntu, though I know it does compile on Fedora 17.
+If you are NOT using Ubuntu, pay close attention to your kernel version when selecting branches.
+You also need to substitute your package manager whenever you see "apt-get install", so Fedora would be "yum install xxx".
+Most package names are the same but there may be some difference.

+To check your kernel version:

+    uname -r

 Instructions to install: